emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `70%`

   The threshold, as percentage of system memory, for how much system memory can be allocated before the corresponding alarm is raised.
+Disabled on Windows platform

 **sysmon.os.procmem_high_watermark**